LUNG CARCINOMA

 -

-New drug SKB518 shows promise in lung cancer fight
+New drug shows promise in lung cancer fight

-Disease control Recruiting nowThis study tests a new drug called SKB518 in 192 people with lung cancer.
-The goal is to see if it is safe and can shrink tumors.
-Participants receive the drug alone until their disease gets worse or side effects become too strong.
+Disease control Recruiting nowThis study tests a new drug called SKB518 in 192 adults with lung cancer (non-small cell or small cell).
+The goal is to see if it shrinks tumors and to check for side effects.
+Participants receive the drug alone until their disease gets worse or side effects become too severe.

 Matched conditions: LUNG CARCINOMA